This Web Page is Memory

 (remembered as being my play-mate J’Ann’s birthday),

-Sugar or of Wilkinson’s Liquorice Allsorts panic buying by the public had
+Barley Sugar or of Wilkinson’s Liquorice Allsorts panic buying by the public

-resulted in the government re-imposing rationing for three more years,
+This resulted in the government re-imposing rationing for three more

-with its delicious Swiss-style cream cakes rich with cream inside a chocolate
+in Union Street with its delicious Swiss-style cream cakes rich with cream

 Food rationing continued with full